MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     OCIO with Substance config properly configured.

-This correspond to all the section bellow the color-management mode.
-It allow to configure how inputs reacts with the OCIO config, i.e which colorspace is being assigned by default.
+It corresponds to all the sections below the color-management mode.
+It allows to configure how inputs react with the OCIO config, i.e which colorspace is being assigned by default.

-Usually in other software this section is configured using the `OCIO roles
+Usually, in other software, this section is configured using the `OCIO roles
 <https://opencolorio.readthedocs.io/en/latest/guides/authoring/overview
 .html#roles>`_ defined in the OCIO configuration.
-:text-danger:`But currently sp doesn't support OCIO roles.` Instead it is using the ``working colorspace`` as a default colorspace everywhere, which mean :text-danger:`you have to manually setup this section` to get correct result with the auto settings.
+:text-danger:`But currently sp doesn't support OCIO roles.` Instead, it is using the ``working colorspace`` as a default colorspace everywhere, which mean :text-danger:`you have to manually setup this section` to get a correct result with the auto settings.

-If you look at the above image, this is how it supposed to look when picking the Substance config.
-By default 8 and 16 bit images are supposed to be considered as ``sRGB``, same goes for substance materials.
+If you look at the above image, this is how it is supposed to look when picking the Substance config.
+By default 8 and 16 bit images are supposed to be considered as ``sRGB``, **same goes for substance materials**.

 Make sure these options are properly configured with the intended colorspaces for each format if you want all the ``auto`` options to work properly.
+Most of them (except Export ones) can be changed in context.

-Visit the `ACES setup`_ section to find how this should be considered if you are using the ACES config.
+Visit the `ACES Workflow`_ section to find how this should be considered if you are using the ACES config.

 New Project : Conclusion